 I joined the Lindy Hop Craze in 1996 during the Swing Revival but I quit in 2000 when I got married.
 I returned to my passion in 2010.
 From Lindy Hop, I branched out to its sister dance west coast swing, then country, and finally ballroom and Latin when I started my dance apprenticeship to become an instructor.
 After teaching for 2 studios, I became an independent instructor.
-In addition to teaching, I co-manage Braun Hall, one of the Old Texas Dance Halls and event venues.
+In addition to teaching, I managed Braun Hall, one of the Old Texas Dance Halls and event venues.
 I served on the board at Alamo City Swing Revival where I am sometimes a guest teacher on Monday nights.
 Currently, I teach private lessons out of my home studio room.

 Dance is therapeutic and healing, and serves as a medium for many types of personal growth.
 Most people that come to me for dance lessons are nervous because it is a very vulnerable thing to be seen.
 But I want to convey to my students that they are not alone in their insecurities.
 You are safe with me.
 I am the kind of person who laughs at my mistakes and will be the first to admit I make plenty.
 In my human-ness, I am patient and encouraging.
 I love the beginner dancer, and I am perfectly happy teaching and reviewing the same basic steps.
 The truth is, since dance is an art of communication, the same steps are conversations with different people every time.